christinelilygutierrez/isc-backend/README.md

 This is a temporary folder where I keep working code so that my changes can be reverted if I mess up something with app.js or any other file.

 # Other Notes
 This backend uses routes and views for testing the connection to the database.
-In reality, the are not needed for the project since we have isc-management.
+In reality, they are not needed for the project since we have isc-management.
 The main goal is to use isc-management to make API calls to this project.
 I do not know how to do that so I am hoping Jeff can take a look and see if it can be done.
 If this project is unusable, feel free to scrap it and make a working model.
 This is my first attempt at using any type of framework and I wanted to see if I could help in some way.